hughperkins/pytorch/README.md

 # pytorch
-POC for wrapping torch in python
+Wrappers to use torch and lua from python

 # What is implemented